nextbreakpoint/infrastructure-as-code/README.md

   ./run_script.sh absolute_path_of_aws_folder destroy_network
   ./run_script.sh absolute_path_of_aws_folder destroy_keys

-### Configure OpenVPN
+## Access machines using Bastion

+Copy the deployer key to Bastion machine:

+    scp -i deployer_key.pem deployer_key.pem ubuntu@bastion.yourdomain.com:~

+Connect to bastion server using the command:

+    ssh -i deployer_key.pem ubuntu@bastion.yourdomain.com

+Connect to other machines using the command:

+    ssh -i deployer_key.pem ubuntu@private_ip_address

+## Access machines using OpenVPN

+OpenVPN server must be configured in order to accept connections.

-Login via SSH to OpenVPN server using hostname openvpn.yourdomain.com:
+Login to OpenVPN server using the command:

     ssh -i deployer_key.pem openvpnas@openvpn.yourdomain.com

-The OpenVPN server will ask you to answer a few questions.
+The server will ask you a few questions.
 The output should look like:

     Welcome to OpenVPN Access Server Appliance 2.1.9